jota11/git-commit-viewer/README.md

 ## TODO?

 There is a bunch of TODOs in this, like writing a proper documentation explaining how things work and cleaning up the mess.
 Currently they are scattered across the files as I write them, so I will have to write them elsewhere later.
 And probably write a better README too.
+Ok.